 Unlike Google, Bing doesn't require that you've removed or redirected the original content.
 What they do instead is to block it for 90 days, and if it's then crawlable and you've not extended the block, they'll re-index it again.

-Here you can inform Bing of any links that you really don’t want.
-This is the way that Bing is looking at dealing with negative SEO, and is a feature that Google has said they’ll be releasing soon, but Bing beat them to it.
-Simply select page, directory or domain and enter the place that houses the link to your site.
+Here you can inform Bing of any links that you really don't want.
+This is the way that Bing is looking at dealing with negative SEO.
+Simply select page, directory, or domain and enter the place that houses the link to your site.

 Here you have the ability to add new users without going through the verification process for each one (although to get here one user has to be manually verified).
 Simply add a valid LiveID email address, select the role you want them to have (Read only, Read/Modify, or Administrator) and click add.
 That user will then see this site displayed in their BWT dashboard.